r4yl3x/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion ==> Delete the directory my_first_directory that is in the /tmp directory

 10-back ==> Change the working directory to the previous one

+11-lists ==> List current,parent and /boot directories in reverse